 - Harrison’s groove caused by the powerful pull of the diaphragm on the subcostal margin or lower end of the rib cage, which leads to a horizontal groove due to osteomalacia or defectively mineralized bone

 - Swollen and sometimes painful epiphyses

 In adults, the presence of XLH is signaled by the presence of stress fractures, dental abscesses, or musculoskeletal pain.

-Children with XLH typically have widening and fraying of the femoral and upper tibial metaphyses, or of any metaphysis in the body.
+Children with XLH typically have widening and fraying of the femoral and upper tibial metaphyses, as well as any other metaphysis in the body.
 These are sometimes cupped over the joint surface.
-Rachitic rosary may be present.
+Rachitic rosary may also be present.

-The characteristic findings of XLH include a low serum phosphate level for the child’s age, with reduced renal threshold for the resorption of phosphate when corrected for the glomerular filtration rate known as TmP/GFR.
-In addition, there is absence of the normally expected rise in the concentration of 1,25-dihydroxy vitamin D in response to the low serum phosphate supports the diagnosis.
+The characteristic findings of XLH include a low serum phosphate level for the child’s age, with a reduced renal threshold for the resorption of phosphate when corrected for the glomerular filtration rate known as TmP/GFR.
+In addition, an absence of the normally expected rise in the concentration of 1,25-dihydroxy vitamin D in response to the low serum phosphate will support the XLH diagnosis.

-Serum calcium levels are typically normal, as is the 25-hydroxy vitamin D concentration.
+Serum calcium levels are typically normal in XLH, as is the 25-hydroxy vitamin D concentration.
 The parathyroid hormone is either normal or only a little higher than expected.
-However, low vitamin D levels should be normalized before any treatment could be applied.
+However, low vitamin D levels should be normalized before any treatment is initiated.
 A lack of rise in serum phosphate levels associated with intervention strengthens the diagnosis for XLH.